zmedico/portage-binpkg-support-overlay/README.md

 Portage Binpkg Support Overlay
 ==============================

+NOTE: This overlay is not currently needed, since the relevant features have all been merged upstream.
+Support for FEATURES=binpkg-multi-instance is not yet released as of portage-2.2.18, but is available in portage-9999.

 This overlay contains a version of sys-apps/portage-9999 with enhanced binary package support, which pulls from the [binpkg-support-integration branch](https://github.com/zmedico/portage/tree/binpkg-support-integration).